David Kendrick: Devo

 In 1987, Kendrick joined Devo, replacing their previous drummer Alan Myers, who had left the band in 1986 due to discontent with the increasing use of drum machines.
 "I was friends with them," Kendrick said, "and I told them, "if you guys want to play with a real drummer, I would love to do it ...
 So when they started up it was live drums again so that's the reason I did it."
 Kendrick's first recordings with Devo was for the soundtrack to Slaughterhouse Rock (1988), which was followed by two studio albums, Total Devo (1988) and Smooth Noodle Maps (1990), and a live album before the band broke up in 1991.
 Afterwards, for a period during the early 1990s, Kendrick worked for Mutato Muzika, a commercial music production studio established by Devo's Mark Mothersbaugh.
 In 1992, along with Mothersbaugh and others, Kendrick was nominated for a Daytime Emmy Award for "Outstanding Music Direction and Composition" for the musical television series Adventures in Wonderland.
 When Devo re-formed in 1996, Kendrick chose not to resume working with Devo, and was replaced by The Vandals drummer Josh Freese, although he played with the band again briefly in the mid-2000s, serving as backup drummer for shows when Freese was unavailable.

-Bastille

-In April 2016, Kendrick joined British indie pop band Bastille, performing with the band at that year's Snowbombing festival in Mayrhofen, Austria.
-Despite initial reports that he would replace main drummer Chris Wood, Wood has remained part of the band.
-Instead, much like Charlie Barnes, Kendrick's role in the band has been as both a backup drummer and touring member rather than a full-fledged member of the band.
-Both Kendrick and Barnes have made occasionally appearances on most of Bastille's subsequent material, including their studio albums Wild World (2016), Doom Days (2019), and Give Me the Future (2022).
-Most notably, Kendrick, rather than Wood, drummed on the Wild World track "Fake It", which was released as a promotional single.

-By the time Kendrick joined Bastille, the 1980's were seeing a rebirth in popularity, with the popularity of the Netflix series Stranger Things perhaps being the most notable example of such.
-Moreover, genres such as Synthwave and Chillwave, which were inspired by new wave music similar to that which Kendrick made during the 1980's and early 1990's, were also gaining popularity.
-Given that Kendrick had been a moderately successful new wave musician during the 1980's and early 1990's, he was, in essence, hired by Bastille at the right time.
-Similarly, some of Bastille's subsequent music would be influenced by David's style of new wave music.

-In 2018, Kendrick and the rest of Bastille also appeared on the song "Happier", the band's collaboration with EDM DJ Marshmello.
-"Happier", like Bastille's 2013 hit "Pompeii", was a major success, peaking in the top five in multiple countries and becoming Kendrick's most commercially successful song in his career.